ryguy5/arlo-cam-api/README.md

 We can either emulate the basestation using the same SSID and capture and re-use the WPA-PSK to make the cameras connect to us.
 Or we can try and use WPS to get the cameras to sync to our own basestation.

+You can't use the camera's native direct-join-to-WiFi functionality; you must pair the camera as you would to a base station.

+Finally, while you can use the API to control the camera (e.g. set quality, arm/disarm), there is NO state maintained; if the camera restarts, or falls off WiFi and rejoins/reregisters, it will be reprovisioned with the defaults, so you will need to issue your commands to the camera again.

+## Tested Working Hardware

+- Ultra (VMC5040)
+- Pro 2 (VMC4030P)
+- Essential Spotlight Camera (VMC2030B)
+- Audio Doorbell (AAD1001)

 ## API Configuration